 As of September 30, 2011, the Company had stopped accruing cash interest, PIK interest and original issue discount ("OID") on four investments that had not paid all of their scheduled cash interest payments for the period ended September 30, 2011.
 As of September 30, 2010, the Company had stopped accruing cash interest, PIK interest and OID on five investments that had not paid all of their scheduled cash interest payments for the period ended September 30, 2010.
-As of September 30, 2009, the Company had stopped accruing PIK interest and OID on five investments that had not paid all of their scheduled cash interest payments that had not paid all of their scheduled cash interest payments for the period ended September 30, 2009.
+As of September 30, 2009, the Company had stopped accruing PIK interest and OID on five investments that had not paid all of their scheduled cash interest payments for the period ended September 30, 2010.
+As of September 30, 2009, the Company had stopped accruing PIK interest and OID on five investments, including two investments that had not paid all of their scheduled cash interest payments for the period ended September 30, 2009.